Jockey International: History

 In 1958, the company introduced the first mass-sale men's bikini brief, known as 'Skants'.
 The low-cut nylon and elastic brief, inspired by women's bikinis, had no front fly and was unlined apart from a small support panel at the lower front.
-Skants sold well in the 1960's and into the 1970's especially in the US and the UK.
-Initially manufactured in white, blue, and black, Skants were eventually produced in a wider variety of colors.
-They were popular with gay men at a time in which homosexuality was widely illegal.
-Skants were modified in the early 1970's to reduce the slightly raised join in the elastic on the hips (the new design was called 'Skants St Tropez'), but this brief was never popular because it lacked the support of the earlier design, and eventually succumbed to competition.
-Jockey still produces Skants, mostly cotton, for sale in several countries including South Africa and New Zealand.

 Coopers renamed itself Jockey Menswear, Inc. in 1971, and Jockey International, Inc. the following year.
 In 1997 Jockey acquired the seamless panties division of Formfit-Rogers, and sold them under the name Form-Fit (this branding was later discontinued).
 In 1982, Jockey introduced the Jockey For Her line of intimate apparel and underwear.
 In 2011, Jockey launched a line of underwear using Outlast Technologies, which was originally developed to help NASA astronauts stay comfortable in changing temperatures and reduce sweating.

 In August 2020, country singer Luke Bryan became a paid corporate spokesperson for the Jockey brand.
 In October 2020, Jockey International's India and its affiliate Page Industries were investigated by the US-based Worldwide Responsible Accredited Production (WRAP) over allegations of human rights violations in one of its factories.
 In December of the same year, Page Industries Ltd., the licensee of Jockey International in India, was recertified by Worldwide Responsible Accredited Production (WRAP) and found to be socially compliant.
 WRAP said human rights violations allegations were not substantiated by the findings of the audit.